xavdid/universal-test-runner/README.md

 ====================== 37 passed in 0.04s =======================
 ```

+It passes all arguments and environment modifications down to the chosen test runner.

 If it can't guess the testing method, it will tell you so.
 Feel free to open an issue to request wider language support!

+### Debugging

+The package also ships a program to surface info about itself: `universal-test-runner`.
+It has a few key pieces of functionality:

+- the `universal-test-runner --version` flag, which prints info about your installed package version
+- the `universal-test-runner debug` command, which prints info about which matcher would run (and why)

 ## Supported Languages